Jack-Camas/NomNom-App/readme.md

 **Required Must-have**

 * User is able to search for nearby restaurants based on my location.
-* User can view more details about restaurants such as their menu, opening hours, location.
+* User can view more details about restaurants such as their name, rating, location.
 * User is able to favorite restaurants

 **Optional Nice-to-have**